 [Note: For more on the China’s mytho-poetic realm in China Heritage, see, for example, Homo Xinensis Ascendant, 16 September 2018.]

 ‘Changsha’ is one of the Chairman’s most famous poems.
-Although written in 1925 it was not made public until 1957.
-Its lines feature in official speeches, the Party media and official commentaries, as well as in works that lampoon the party-state.
-Once emblazoned on walls and billboards throughout the country, ‘Changsha’ gives voice to the political ambition and solitary task of the revolutionary romantic.
-Daresay Xi Jinping, like so many of his generation, knows the poem by heart:
+Written in 1925, it was not made public until 1957.
+It is still frequently quoted in official speeches, the Party media and official commentaries, as well as in counter-cultural works that lampoon the party-state.
+Once emblazoned on walls and billboards throughout the country, ‘Changsha’ remains an expression of the vaunting political ambition and solitary heroic tasks of the revolutionary romantic.
+Daresay Xi Jinping, like so many members of his generation, knows the poem by heart:

 — a ci-lyric written to the tune of Qin yuan chun